 All special education teachers shall hold Colorado teacher's certificates or licenses with appropriate endorsements in special education.
-Special education teachers shall also be highly qualified, consistent with Section 2.20 of these Rules.
+Special education teachers shall also meet the requirements under 34 C.F.R. § 300.156.

 Each special education teacher will serve, at a minimum, a majority of special education students with the same identified area of need as that teacher's special education license or certification endorsement.
 The endorsement level must be appropriate for the age being taught.